kenjennings/Atari-Breakout76/README06GameScreen.md

 Single Line Resolution Player/Missile graphics requires dedicating aligned, 2K of memory.

-The Player/Missile memory reservation and alignment automatically provides a block of memory useful for other purposes, such as screen memory or the display list, since the Player/Missile memory map skips the first 3 pages (768 byte).
+The Player/Missile memory reservation and alignment automatically provides memory useful for other purposes,  since the Player/Missile memory map skips the first 3 pages (768 byte).
+This can be used as screen memory or the display list.

 The game requires only the bitmaps for Missiles and Player 0.
-Three other players' bitmaps are unused, so that reserves another 3 pages (768 bytes) of aligned memory for other purposes.
+Three other players' bitmaps are unused, so that provides another 3 pages (768 bytes) of aligned memory for other purposes.

 **Screen Memory**